Using Oracle Ksplice in Oracle Linux

 Prerequisites

-Clients can operate either in online or offline mode.
-This tutorial assumes that you have a Ksplice client that is configured in online mode.
+Clients can operate either online or offline.
+Online clients must be registered with the Unbreakable Linux Network .
+This tutorial assumes that you have a Ksplice client configured in online mode.

 If your system is not yet configured as an Oracle Ksplice client, see https://docs.oracle.com/en/learn/oracle-linux-ksplice-enable .

-Useful Ksplice commands for administering Oracle Ksplice
+Useful Ksplice Commands for Administering Oracle Ksplice

 Note: Some information sources refer to Ksplice uptrack clients and the